 What is Supervised Exchange?

 Supervised Exchanges, sometimes referred to as "Monitored Exchanges" or "Supervised/Monitored Transfers", is supervision of the transfer of the child from one parent to the other.
-Supervision is limited to the exchange or transfer only with the remainder of the parent/child contact remaining unsupervised.
 Most frequently precautions are taken to assure that the two parents or other individuals exchanging the child do not come into contact with one another.

 What is the purpose?